Alternative Groups

 REPLACE IN KIND

-Reconstruct bridges similar to the existing alignment
+Reconstruct the 28 deficient bridges, in similar alignment to the existing elevated freeway.

-Maintain all existing access points
+Maintain all existing access points.

 FREEWAY REMOVAL

-Improve surface street connectivity
+Improve surface street connectivity.

-Provide complete street accommodations
+Provide complete street accommodations.

 FREEWAY IMPROVEMENT

-Reconstruct elevated freeway without capacity expansion
+Reconstruct elevated freeway without capacity expansion.

-Improve design features to meet current standards and improve safety
+Improve design features to meet current standards and improve safety.

-Consolidate freeway access ramps
+Consolidate freeway access ramps.

-Improve surface street connectivity
+Improve surface street connectivity.

-Provide complete street accommodations
+Provide complete street accommodations.

 Study Overview